bhaskar-mitra/bhaskar-mitra.github.io/_posts/2026-08-22-reflections-google-ai-overview.md

   </table>
 </center>

-However, other users on the web have reported similar harmful responses for other religions.
+However, other users on the web have reported similar harmful responses for other religions and identities.
-The results clearly differed by location / time / user of the query, as often is the case for web search.
+The results almost certainly differ by location / time / user of the query—as often is the case for web search—which is why different people are getting different results.
+It is also possible that Google is sampling possible responses from the LLM output instead of just picking the most likely answer which leads to stochastic (nondeterministic) behavior.

-I posted about this on [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7496386517041418241/), and a couple of other social media platforms.
+Anyways, I posted about this on [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7496386517041418241/), and a couple of other social media platforms.
 Over the last few days, many other folks posted similar examples over social media.

 Then, yesterday, when I tried the same query, it looked like Google had patched this up in response to the public backlash.